 You may need a Planning Permit for your business, depending on the zone, overlay, whether or not you are serving liquor and other factors.
 A Planning Permit application is where the Council checks to make sure that your business use and development of land won't negatively affect the surrounding area.

+Often, hairdressers, beauticians and other shops can avoid the need for a planning permit by locating in a Commercial Zone.
 You should check with your Council to make sure you need a Planning Permit before undertaking an application.